niplav/site/about.md

 ![You're a sound rationalist, aren't you?](./img/about/sound_rationalist.jpg "You're a sound rationalist, aren't you?")

-My views on ethics are very similar to
-(and influenced by) the idea of [suffering focused ethics](https://foundational-research.org/the-case-for-suffering-focused-ethics/), especially the writings at [reducing-suffering.org](https://reducing-suffering.org/).
+My view on ethics is very consequentialism-focused, but with a large amount of moral uncertainty thrown into the mix.
+Within consequentialism, my views are similar to (and influenced by) the idea of [suffering focused ethics](https://foundational-research.org/the-case-for-suffering-focused-ethics/), especially the writings at [reducing-suffering.org](https://reducing-suffering.org/).